 There is variation in the measurement of V.dist in most infants and as such this is an approximation.
 Some infants or children just require a higher dose to control acid reflux symptoms so there may be times when you would want to increase the milligram (mg) per milliliter (mL) concentration and/or the dose.

-When entering the baby's age please use actual age and not adjusted age if the baby was born prematurely.
+When entering the baby's age in the yellow highlighted fields please use actual age and not adjusted age if the baby was born prematurely.
 Weight should be entered in pounds.

 | Childs Age|| Doses per pound of body weight|| Doses per |